ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Each approach is appropriate in different use-cases and branch types.
 However, to avoid consuming unnecessary network resources, implementations should not use simultaneous racing as a default approach.

 The timing algorithms for racing should remain independent across branches of the tree.
-Any timers or racing logic is isolated to a given parent node, and is not ordered precisely with regards to other children of other nodes.
+Any timer or racing logic is isolated to a given parent node, and is not ordered precisely with regards to other children of other nodes.

 ### Simultaneous